Microsoft Excel training 201

 • A budget-vs-actual chart with sparklines that updates monthly.

-• A regional summary linked from three branch workbooks with a repair plan when one path changes.
+• A regional summary linked from three branch workbooks, with a repair plan for when one path changes.

 Format, duration, and pricing

-Most teams take 201 as a single full-day class — six hours, virtual or onsite.
+Most teams take 201 as a single full-day class: six hours, virtual or onsite.
 Mixed-skill groups take a quick pre-class skills check at no extra cost so the pacing works for everyone.
-Pricing is uniform across all five Excel levels.
+Pricing is the same across the 101 through 302 levels.
+(401 is a separately scoped track and priced on its own page.)

 Where this fits in the Microsoft Excel ladder

-Shaped for: Everyday Excel users ready for the intermediate surface — advanced formulas, linked workbooks, charts, first macros.
+Shaped for: Everyday Excel users ready for the intermediate surface: advanced formulas, linked workbooks, charts, and a first macro.

 Most learners come here from: Microsoft Excel Training 101.